 (2) If the Minister approves an alternative measurement method under subregulation (1), the licensee must comply with that method to measure the quantity of water taken under the licence.

-[Regulation 41E inserted in Gazette 20 Feb 2018 p.
+[Regulation 41E inserted by Gazette 20 Feb 2018 p.
 499.]

 41F.
 Exemption from requirement to measure quantity of water taken under licence